johans-work/berserk/README.md

 ## phase 1: elimination

-Dual function keys make eliminating mod keys a breeze.

 - [ ] We adopt the hhkb ctrl position at caps lock, and swap it with tab on tap, ctrl on hold.
 - [ ] If you only have one space bar, swap it with space on tap, shift on hold.
 - [ ] If you have two space bars, swap left space with enter on tap, shift on hold, and right spacebar with space on tap, layer1 on hold.
 - [ ] With the shift key free, we swap it with esc on tap, alt on hold.
 - [ ] With the esc key free, we swap it with del on tap, win on hold.

-With that, we have eliminated all mod keys by the space
+With that, we have eliminated all mod keys on the bottom row.

 ## phase 2: multiplication